earthkid123/earthkid123.github.io/Blog.md

 ---
-layout: pagey
+layout: page
 title: Blog
 permalink: /blog/
 ---

 <b> Cypress PSOC 6 </b>

-I'm so excited I got this new embedded systems board the PSOC 6 by Cypress it seems like an awesome board and I'm excited to start developing with it!!
+I'm excited I got this new embedded systems board the PSOC 6 by Cypress it seems like an awesome board and I'm excited to start developing with it!!

 <b> Sensors </b>